Dr. Jack Black

 I am an Associate Professor of Culture, Media, and Sport.

-Grounded in traditional empirical sources and critical analyses of film, television, and digital media, my scholarly work situates itself across the humanities and social sciences, exploring research interests that intersect psychoanalytic theory and cultural studies.
+Grounded in traditional empirical sources and critical analyses of film, television, and digital media, my scholarly work situates itself across the humanities and social sciences, exploring research interests that intersect psychoanalytic theory with cultural studies.

 I am also an investigator for the AHRC-IRC funded project, Tackling Online Hate in Football, which examines online abuse during international football events.